 KIA November 17, 1965

 Army SPC Jimmy Nakayama, a second lieutenant in the Idaho National Guard, transitioned over to the regular Army and surrendered his commission in the process.
 He was deployed to Vietnam and was part of the first battle between the U.S. and North Vietnam in what is known as the Battle of Ia Drang.
 Nakayama met UPI News Reporter, Joe Galloway, who was there to cover the intense battle.
 Both engaged in small talk when they first met, then hours later Galloway was trying to save Jimmy’s life.
-Galloway was awarded the Bronze Star for his heroic actions taken while accompanying the 7th Calvary Regiment during the Battle of Ia Drang.
+Galloway was awarded the Bronze Star for his heroic actions taken while accompanying the 7th Cavalry Regiment during the Battle of Ia Drang.

 Excerpt from Joe Galloway’s book, “A Reporter’s Journal From Hell”: